kKhilko/gmi-test/README.md

 # gmi-test

-This is example of UI Test Automation framework
+This is example of UI Test Automation framework based on Python and pytest

+What were implemented:
+  - Two level architecture (test level and fixture)
+  - POM pattern
+  - Parametrized Test case
+  - Cross-browsers
+  - Scrolling
+  - Explicit wait (js function)
+  - XPATH parametrize

 How to run